gardener/gardener/docs/usage/nessesary_considerations/shoot_cleanup.md

+---
+title: Cleanup of Shoot Clusters in Deletion
+weight: 3
+---

 # Cleanup of Shoot Clusters in Deletion

 When a shoot cluster is deleted then Gardener tries to gracefully remove most of the Kubernetes resources inside the cluster.